Jaidatt007/Calculator_App/README.md

 # Calculator App - Jetpack Compose

-This dynamic UI **Calculator App** and uses Jetpack Compose for a responsive, modern interface across devices.
+This is a dynamic UI **Calculator App** that uses Jetpack Compose for a responsive, modern interface across devices.
 It offers Dark, Warm, and Light themes and follows the MVVM architecture, incorporating the repository pattern for clean code.
 It supports basic arithmetic, handles errors gracefully.

 ## 📷 Preview